![]() |

 shop on the side remained closed and only the tea shop stood alone there.
 The

-shop keeper was busy repeatedly washing the glasses which had already been
+shopkeeper was busy repeatedly washing the glasses which had already been clean

 out, sitting with his legs folded across in a small shop that sold beedis,

-from the opposite side in nearby track and both the trains went past each other
+from the opposite side on a nearby track, and both trains went past each other

 where the road cut through the rail lines.
 It looked as if the same train was